Risk budget portfolios with convex Non-negative Matrix Factorization: Evaluation

 Since dataset 1 has a very short history and the test set consists mostly of post COVID crash which can be considered as crisis market regime, we propose to investigate how the proposed method performs on a longer history corresponding to multiple market regimes.
 Alas it is impossible to test on the cryptocurrency market given its recent creation.
-That is why we implemented another portfolio on a second universe which consists of daily returns from1989-02-01 until 2021-11-10 of 17 assets from three asset classes including:
+That is why we implemented another portfolio on a second universe which consists of daily returns from 1989-02-01 until 2021-11-10 of 17 assets from three asset classes, see Table \ref{table:dataset2}.
 This dataset was provided by \citet{Raffinot:2017}, the missing recent prices are collected from Bloomberg data source.
 Finally, this dataset has 8551 daily returns over more than 30 years of history, which allows us to backtest the proposed strategy over multiple market regimes on a relatively long history.
+This dataset allow us to provide a fair comparison of our portfolio allocation and \citeauthor{Raffinot:2017}'s.